Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 3. Plot Area where the chart Data Series Values, Data Labels, Gridlines, Scale, and Category Values appear in the Bar or Line Charts.

-The Column count property value is found from the Row Source Table or Query String.
+The Column Count property is determined from the Row Source table or query.

-We are validating the settings in the Row Source Type property.
-If it is not set with the value Table/Query then it will change to that value.
-But, if the Row Source property is not set with a Table Name or valid SQL String then the program will terminate with a message.
+The program also validates the Row Source Type property.
+If it is not set to Table/Query, it will be corrected.
+However, if the Row Source property does not contain a valid table name or SQL string, the program will terminate and display an error message.

 8. Save the Report with the Name myReport1.